malexanderlim/recipe-to-cart/rules.md

         1. Keep the initial HTML generation simple (e.g., default states).
         2. Place the logic that accesses or modifies these elements *after* the code that inserts the HTML into the DOM (e.g., after `element.innerHTML = ...`).
     *   **Verification:** Review code that dynamically generates HTML and then immediately interacts with it.
 Ensure the interaction logic runs *after* the HTML is part of the document, especially if the logic relies on elements created in the same dynamic block.

+15. **CSS Specificity & Framework Integration:**
+    *   **Problem:** Integrating utility-first frameworks (like Tailwind) into projects with existing CSS (especially using IDs or complex selectors) can lead to unexpected style overrides due to CSS specificity rules.
+    *   **Rule:** When applying utility classes that don't seem to take effect (especially for layout, padding, color), use browser DevTools (Computed Styles panel) to check for higher-specificity rules from other stylesheets that might be overriding the utility classes.
+Prioritize resolving conflicts by removing or refactoring the overly specific legacy CSS rather than adding `!important` to utility classes.
+    *   **Verification:** Inspect computed styles in DevTools.
+Identify the source of conflicting rules and address the specificity conflict directly in the CSS.

+16. **Frontend/Backend Data Contracts:**
+    *   **Problem:** API calls can fail with seemingly generic errors (like 400 Bad Request) if the frontend sends data in a structure (e.g., object keys, array formats) that doesn't perfectly match what the backend API endpoint expects and validates.
+    *   **Rule:** Before making significant changes to data structures passed between frontend and backend, or when debugging API call failures:
+        1. Verify the exact structure the frontend is sending (log the data immediately before the `fetch` call).
+        2. Verify the exact structure the backend API endpoint expects (read the backend controller/handler code, focusing on `req.body` destructuring and validation logic).
+        3. Ensure the keys, data types, and nesting match precisely.
+    *   **Verification:** Log frontend payload.
+Read backend validation code.
+Compare structures side-by-side.